FBDev64/Homelab/Documentation/Pi.md

 ## Operating System

 I recommend using Raspberry PI OS lite bullseye.
-A very minimal OS(command line only) and it receives security updates.
+A very minimal OS(command line only) but still receives security updates.

-To download the OS, just grab the [Raspberry PI Imager](https://www.raspberrypi.com/software/) and choose your PI, OS and the MicroSD Card
+To download the OS, just grab the [Raspberry PI Imager](https://www.raspberrypi.com/software/) and choose your PI, OS and the MicroSD Card.

 ## Tools